amida-tech/blue-button/docs/validator.md

 ..*For a provider object, only required field is address.
 ..*Organizations can have no name, but must have at least one property.

+Immunizations:
+..* Organization seems to overlap with organizations in procedures ..* Some fields should not be a arrays in original CCDA(name in performer, )